Hazurii/NoxBehavior/README.md

   self:Connect('Converse', function(question))
     print('The server asked me ' ..question)
-    return 'I don't want to talk to you!' end) end
+    return 'I do not want to talk to you!' end) end